 Legislation is a key tool to help mobilize and coordinate the efforts of the whole society; to prevent and control the risk; and mitigate the damages caused by a major hazard.
 It helps to safeguard people’s lives and property.

 One agency cannot do it all!
 Therefore, there is a “… need for effective coordination arrangements … to be articulated and set within a legislative and public policy framework.
 The arrangements must reflect the role of all agencies in the EWS within the context of community safety and sustainability”.
 Without the backing, through legislation, of the government, the EWS is bound to fail.
-Agencies need designated authority from their lawmakers to include roles and responsibilities; agencies involved, including Non-Governmental Organizations; operational mechanisms; funding and technical support; resources available; the designated agency to initiate warnings; and the agency leading coordination activities, maintenance of the mechanisms, etc. With a legal framework, agencies’ SOP can be synergized along with Memorandums of Understanding and agency directives to produce the most comprehensive, collaborative, and untied EWS leading to the best chance for success.
+Agencies need designated authority from their lawmakers to include roles and responsibilities; agencies involved, including Non-Governmental Organizations; operational mechanisms; funding and technical support; resources available; the designated agency to initiate warnings; and the agency leading coordination activities, maintenance of the mechanisms, etc. With a legal framework, agencies’ SOP can be synergized along with Memorandums of Understanding and agency directives to produce the most comprehensive, collaborative, and united EWS leading to the best chance for success.

 Some countries have put into force laws and regulations that support and validate the work of NMHSs in providing timely forecasts, watches, and warnings for the protection of the public and the economy of the countries.
 For example, the Meteorological Law of the People’s Republic of China is used in China.
 The National Disaster Risk Reduction and Management Law was enacted in the Philippines through Republic Act.
 Japan and Korea regulate their work through the Meteorological Service Act and Weather Act respectively.
 More examples are available in Chapter 4 and the Annex 1.